 - from an anonymous source

 - solely of a civil nature (like parking disputes, boundary disputes and issues concerning the Party Wall Act)

 - purely related to noise or other environmental disturbance (please refer to our Environmental Health Team)

 - property which appears to be unsafe (please refer to our Building Control Team)

 The information in the links below may help you understand the planning process, including if a development requires planning permission.

 If you do not want to request an investigation, but have a planning enforcement enquiry you can send an email to email@example.com

 When we can take enforcement action

-We cannot accept anonymous complaints.
-We need to be able to verify the details of the complaint, for example the location and nature of breach.
+We cannot accept anonymous requests.
+We need to be able to verify the details of the planing enforcement request, for example the location and nature of breach.